Engineering & Technology

 • .5 Credit HS.
 (A86332)

 The first in a sequence of “hands-on” courses that tie observations and concepts common to a variety of different engineering disciplines in order to develop a better understanding of basic math and science principles used in engineering.
-Utilizing problem-solving skills in a laboratory environment, students develop skills and attitudes that impact and expand occupational opportunities in engineering.
-Projects include designing, building, and testing balsa wood bridges, catapults, ballistas, trebuchets, mousetrap cars, Rube Goldberg machines, maglev trains, video games, electrical gadgets, and prosthetic arms.
+Students will design, build, and test solutions for design problems in each field.
+These include:

 • SUGGESTED GRADES: 11-12